Science

 kosmos1

-The satellites will be taking images of the sky with a wide-field camera in order to precisely measure the brightness of the brightest stars.
-Measuring these stars precisely from the Earth’s surface proves to be a difficult task, even though they are easily detectable during a cloudless night.
-A few hundred (500-800) stars of the Milky Way will be observed during the experiment.
+The satellites are taking images of the sky with a wide-field camera to measure the light output of the brightest stars precisely.
+Accurate determinations of stellar brightness from the Earth’s surface proves to be difficult because of the disturbing influence of its atmosphere.
+Several hundred (500-800) stars of the Milky Way are and will be observed during the BRITE experiment.

 kosmos2